Looking for fun things to do in Boston during February vacation week with your kids and teens?

 Choose from 3 different discount passes to give you big savings on top Boston attractions, cruises, and tours.
 Once you buy the card, you get free admission to included activities.
 Choose the pass that fits your needs best:

-Boston CityPASS: Save 46% on 4 top Boston attractions: New England Aquarium, Museum of Science, Skywalk Observatory (closes in April - so see it while you can!), and your choice of a Boston Harbor Cruise or Harvard Museum of Natural History.
+Boston CityPASS: Save 45% on 4 top Boston attractions: New England Aquarium, Museum of Science, and your choice of 2 of these options: View Boston Observation Deck, Boston Harbor Cruise, Harvard Museum of Natural History, or Museum of Natural History.
 Visit at your own pace - cards are good for 9 consecutive days.

 Boston hotel rates drop to their lowest points during January and February - so take advantage of these savings.
 Use this hotel map to find the cheapest rates - just enter your travel dates to see what's available: